GL.iNet Flint 3 (GL-BE9300) Router Review

 Wi-Fi Version

-In order to take advantage of Wi-Fi 7's theoretically higher throughput and features like MLO, you need to have Wi-Fi 7 compatible client devices.
+To take advantage of Wi-Fi 7's theoretically higher throughput and features like MLO, you need Wi-Fi 7-compatible client devices.

 MLO Implementation